whyjz/CARST/README.md

 # CARST

 -------------------------------------
-Cryoshpere And Remote Sensing Toolkit
+Cryosphere And Remote Sensing Toolkit
 -------------------------------------

 The toolkit provides useful python and bash scripts that